-The Ro subtype is a variation of the Rhesus positive blood type.
+The Ro subtype is a variation of the Rh positive blood type.
 You might have it if you have O positive, A positive, B positive or AB positive blood.

 Everyone has a blood subtype so having the Ro subtype does not mean there’s a problem with your blood.